-On September 22, 2023 (the Closing Date of the Merger), the date of issuance of the Liability Classified Warrants, the Company recorded an initial Warrant liability of \$0.2 million based on the fair value as of that date.
-For the year ended December 31, 2023, the Company remeasured the fair value of the Liability Classified Warrants and recorded a gain on the change in the fair value of \$0.1 million.
-The gain was recorded to Other income (expense), net, on the consolidated statements of operations and comprehensive income (loss) for the year ended December 31, 2023.
-As of December 31, 2023 and December 31, 2022, the balance sheets contained warrant liabilities of \$0.1 million and nil, respectively.
+For the years ended December 31, 2024, and December 31, 2023, the Company remeasured the fair value of the Liability Classified Warrants and recorded a gain on the change in the fair value of \$0.2 million and \$0.1 million, respective.
+The gains were recorded to other income (expense), net, on the consolidated statements of operations and comprehensive income (loss).
+As of December 31, 2024 and December 31, 2024, the balance sheets contained warrant liabilities of \$0.1 million and \$0.01 million, respectively.